June 12, 2020

 Arielle is not only a foul-mouthed stoner, she’s also a brawler.
 While she is dancing with a guy at a party, another girl comes up to Arielle and sucker punches her.
 Ariel isn’t going to just take it, so she ends up getting into a big catfight with the girl on the floor.
 People at the party start recording the fight on their phones.

-And then, the next thing you know, enough people see Arielle’s catfight video for Ariel to gain 147 new followers the next day.
-It boosts her confidence and she’s gotten a taste of what a viral video can do for her popularity.
+A video of the fight is posted on social media and goes viral.
+And then, the next thing you know, enough people see Arielle’s catfight video for Ariel to gain 147 new followers on social media the next day.
+It boosts her confidence because she’s gotten a taste of what a viral video can do for her popularity.

 It doesn’t take long for Arielle and Dean to hook up and then become lovers.
 Arielle’s straight-laced friends don’t approve of the relationship because Dean is an ex-con, but Arielle doesn’t care.
 It’s obvious that Arielle is intrigued by this “bad boy” and sees him as her ticket out of a monotonous life.
 And then the next thing you know, Dean and Arielle are doing target practice with a .45 caliber gun.